johntmunger/boilerplate-tailwindv4-eslintv9/README.md

 Use [Prettier](https://prettier.io/) to enforce a consistent code style throughout the project.
 It ensures that all code is formatted automatically, preventing style arguments and saving time.
 To ensure the exact same version of Prettier, install it as a local development dependency: Integrate with your IDE: Configure your editor (e.g., VS Code) to use Prettier as the default formatter and to run ESLint on save.
 By following this approach, Prettier handles all code formatting, while ESLint focuses on identifying and fixing code quality and potential bug-related issues, creating a harmonious and efficient development workflow.

-- Install the Prettier Extension
+### Install the Prettier Extension

 - Open VS Code.
 - Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X)
 - Search for "Prettier - Code formatter" and install it.

-- Open VS Code Settings
+### Open VS Code Settings

 - Press Ctrl+, (or Cmd+, on macOS) to open the Settings tab.

-- Set Prettier as the Default Formatter
+### Set Prettier as the Default Formatter

 - In the search bar within the Settings tab, type "default formatter"
 - Under "Editor: Default Formatter", select "Prettier - Code formatter" from the dropdown menu

-- Enable Format On Save
+### Enable Format On Save

 - In the search bar within the Settings tab, type "format on save"
 - Check the box next to "Editor: Format On Save

-- If not Enabled Format On Save
+### If not Enabled Format On Save

 - If chosen not to use Prettier with Format On Save, then run `npm run format` to manually force correct formatting within the codebase as below:

 ```sh
 npm run format
 ```

-- Configure Prettier Settings
+### Configure Prettier Settings

-  - Customize Prettier's behavior by creating a `.prettierrc.json` file in the root of your project.
+Customize Prettier's behavior by creating a `.prettierrc.json` file in the root of your project.
 This file allows you to define rules such as tabWidth, semi, singleQuote, etc.
-  - Prettier also integrates with .editorconfig files if present in your project for example below:

 ```
 [*.{js,jsx,mjs,cjs,ts,tsx,mts,cts,vue,css,scss,sass,less,styl}]